Peace Ship: Background

 Ford initially sought President Woodrow Wilson's endorsement of his diplomatic undertaking.
 Ford and Lochner secured a meeting with Wilson at the White House and proposed for Wilson to commission Ford's mission to Europe officially.
 Although Wilson was sympathetic to Ford's aims, he declined the offer on the ground that the venture was most unlikely to succeed.

 Disappointed by Wilson's response, Ford told Lochner that Wilson was a "small man."

 Ford was undeterred by Wilson's refusal to endorse the expedition and planned it as a private delegation to Europe.
 On 24 November 1915, he announced to a New York City press conference that he had chartered the ocean liner Oscar II for a diplomatic mission to Europe, and he invited the most prominent pacifists of the age to join him.
 Among those invited were Jane Addams, William Jennings Bryan, Thomas Edison, and John Wanamaker.

 Addams, Bryan, Edison, and Wanamaker all declined.
 However, a number of noted peace activists joined the voyage, such as suffragette Inez Milholland and publisher S. S. McClure.
-Also aboard the ship were more than 40 reporters and Ford's friend, Rev. Samuel Marquis.
+Also aboard the ship were more than 40 reporters, including future U.S. diplomat William C. Bullitt, and Ford's friend, Rev. Samuel Marquis.